A visual acuity test is an eye exam that checks how well you see the details of a letter or symbol from a specific distance.

 Two commonly used tests are Snellen and random E.

 The Snellen test uses a chart of letters or symbols.
 You’ve probably seen the chart in a school nurse’s office or eye doctor’s office.
-They’re different sizes and arranged in rows and columns.
+The letters are different sizes and arranged in rows and columns.
 Viewed from 14 to 20 feet away, this chart helps determine how well you can see letters and shapes.

 In the random E test, you’ll identify the direction the letter “E” is facing.
 Looking at the letter on a chart or projection, you’ll point in the direction the letter is facing: up, down, left, or right.